 For most e-commerce businesses, content creation is a never-ending marketing activity, and writing quality content takes skill.
 Marketing automation solutions can help you develop article ideas and generate outlines based on your chosen topics.
 They also assist with social media marketing efforts by generating engaging posts.

 Identify your business needs as they relate to overall organizational goals.
-Your needs will guide you in choosing the right marketing automation solution to satisfy those needs.
+Your needs will guide you in choosing the best marketing automation software to satisfy those needs.